Finance Forward US 2020

 New York City, New York

-Please note that Village Capital is carefully monitoring the current global health situation and will modify the timings or format of the workshops if needed.
-At this time, we encourage all interested companies to complete their application regardless of the potential for future travel restrictions.
+Please note that Village Capital is carefully monitoring the current global health situation and is prepared to modify the timings or format of the workshops to virtual if needed.

 Types of startups we are recruiting